Floorp-Projects/Floorp/taskcluster/docs/partials.rst

 ``tools/update-packaging``.

-If a scope is given for a set of temporary S3 credentials, the task will use a caching script, to allow re-use of the diffs made for larger files.
+If a scope is given for a set of temporary S3 credentials, the task will use a caching script, to allow reuse of the diffs made for larger files.
 Some of the larger files are not localised, and this allows us to save a lot of compute time.

 For Releases